cmyk-p4nd4/hdl_graph_slam/README.md

 # Disclaimer
-### **This repository is a forked modification of the original library indented for specific use.
+### **This repository is a forked modification of the original library intended for specific use.
 Do not report issues here!**

 Forked from [koide3/hdl_graph_slam](https://github.com/koide3/hdl_graph_slam)
 ----